SmartMobilityAlgorithms/book/index.md

 # AI Search Algorithms for Smart Mobility

+<b>This Jupyter book is no longer actively maintained.
+For updated and more extended version of these materials, please check [Optimization Algorithms](https://github.com/Optimization-Algorithms-Book/Code-Listings) </b>

 Smart mobility is the promotion of sustainable mobility that guarantees seamless access to different modes of mobility, and enables people or cargo to get from one place to another in a way that is safe, clean, and most efficient (fast, convenient, comfort, productive and affordable).
 This disruptive technology is people-centric, software-defined, connected, and electric {cite}`khamis2021smart`.
 There are several ill-structured optimization problems in smart mobility systems and services that cannot be solved using traditional search algorithms.
 These problems include, but are not limited to:<br><br>

 - multi-criteria optimal routing